coolcat1575/Docker/README.md

   - Add SSH Server
 - Remove the USB memory and reboot computer

-## Task sequense to install Docker:
+## Task sequence to install Docker:
 - Log into computer with root user
 - run the following command to install wget and unzip:
   - ```apt install wget unzip ```